braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/create_a_canvas/create_a_canvas.md

 Click **Add Variant** and select the option to add a new variant to your Canvas.
 Variants represent a journey that your users will take, and can contain multiple steps and branches.

-You can add additional variants by pressing the <i class="fas fa-plus-circle"></i> plus button.
+You can add additional variants by clicking the <i class="fas fa-plus-circle"></i> plus button.
 When you add new variants, you'll be able to adjust how your users will be distributed between them so that you can cross-compare and analyze the efficacy of different engagement strategies.

 ![][12]